-Iron deficiency is recognized by WHO as one of the ten greatest global health risks.
+It is estimated that more than 30% of women of reproductive age worldwide are anaemic.
+At least half of this anaemia burden is assumed to be due to iron deficiency.
 Because women of reproductive age lose iron through menstruation and their diets are often lacking in available iron, they are particularly vulnerable to iron deficiency.

 Recent evidence suggests that iron and folic acid supplements consumed once, twice or three times a week on non-consecutive days by all women of reproductive age are an effective, safe and more acceptable alternative to daily iron supplements.

-Systematic reviews used to develop guidelines
+Systematic reviews used to develop the guidelines

-- Intermittent iron supplementation for reducing anaemia and its associated impairments in menstruating women
+Intermittent iron supplementation for reducing anaemia and its associated impairments in menstruating women